RGBT Salient Object Detection: A Large-scale Dataset and Benchmark: VT5000 Benchmark

-Compared with existing RGB-T datasets VT821~\cite{Wang0MZTL18} and VT1000~\cite{abs-1905-06741}, our VT5000 dataset has the following advantages: (1) Being different from previous thermal infrared camera as shown in Fig.~\ref{camera}, RGBT image pairs in our dataset do not require manual alignment, thus errors brought by manual alignment can be reduced; (2) The thermal infrared camera we use can automatically focus, which enhances the accuracy of long-distance shooting and captures image texture information effectively; (3) Since the images were captured in summer and autumn, we have more thermal infrared images with severe thermal crossover; (4) We provide a large scale dataset with more RGBT image pairs and more complex scenes and challenges.
+Compared with existing RGBT datasets VT821 and VT1000, our VT5000 dataset has the following advantages: (1) Being different from previous thermal infrared camera as shown in Fig.~\ref{camera}, RGBT image pairs in our dataset do not require manual alignment, thus errors brought by manual alignment can be reduced; (2) Our thermal infrared camera can automatically focus, which enhances the accuracy of long-distance shooting and captures image texture information effectively; (3) Since these images were captured in summer and autumn, so our dataset has more thermal infrared images with severe thermal crossover; (4) We provide a large scale dataset with more RGBT image pairs and more complex scenes.